hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

-The raw count data is affected by various factors that need to be accounted for and "normalized".
-A few of these factors are listed below:
+The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
+Some of these factors are listed below:

- - **normalization for library size: necessary for comparison of expression of the same gene between samples.
-In the example below, sample 2 has a higher number of reads associated with it.
+- **library size/sequencing depth:** Each gene appears to have doubled in expression in sample 2, however this is a consequence of sample 2 having double the library size.

     <img src="../img/sequencing_depth.png" width="400">

- - **normalization for gene length: necessary for comparison of expression of different genes of varying lengths within the same sample.
+- **gene length:** The number of reads mapped to a longer gene can appear to have equal count/expression as a shorter gene that is more highly expressed.

     <img src="../img/length_of_gene.png" width="400">

- - **normalization for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)
+- **RNA composition**: particularly important when performing differential expression analyses

  > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]

-While normalization is essential for differential expression analyses, it is also necessary whenever you are exploring or comparing counts between or within samples, e.g. if you plot the counts for a figure.]
+Normalization is the process of scaling raw count values to account for one or more of the above factors.
+In this way the expression levels are more comparable between and/or within samples.
+While normalization is essential for differential expression analyses, it is also necessary for exploratory data analysis and visualization of data.

 ### Common normalization methods